 The Content Your Website Needs

 Overtime the content on your website starts to have themes.
-More pages on ‘customer journey mapping‘ means your site starts to look like a ‘customer journey mapping site.
+(WordPress uses categories and tags for your content hubs.)
+More pages on ‘customer journey mapping‘ means your site starts to look like a ‘customer journey mapping site’.

 The Periodic Table of SEO Success Factors